eslint-community/eslint-plugin-eslint-plugin/docs/rules/fixer-return.md

 ## Rule Details

-This rule enforces always return from a fixer function.
+This rule enforces that fixer functions always return a value.

 Examples of **incorrect** code for this rule: